yujie123jw/sample-apps/demo-node-chat/README.md

 apc app start nodechat --batch
 ```

-# Run Apcera Chat from the Apcera Platform from a job binding
+# Run Apcera Chat from the Apcera Platform with a job binding
 ```
 apc docker run mysqldatabase -i rusher81572/mysql-dev --port 3306 (Wait 30 seconds for database to initialize)